 Corporate Law and Finance Seminar (3 credits)

 The purpose of this seminar is to study selected corporate law and finance issues from the perspective of law and economics, including: fiduciary duties, shareholder activism, executive compensation, takeovers, securities fraud, capital structure decisions and the Efficient Capital Markets hypothesis.
 We will pay special attention to the incentives of corporate participants to behave strategically and the relative effectiveness of markets and legal rules in reducing the level of inefficient strategic behavior.
 This course may fulfill the upper-level writing requirement.
-CO-REQUISITE: Must have taken Business Associations (or Corporations) or be taking it concurrently.
+CO-REQUISITE: Corporations.